 First Step: Calculate Charge Balance Error

-The first thing aqion does when you click the Start button is to calculate the charge-balance error (CBE) of the input water.
-The screenshot below shows the CBE of the example water “dump.sol”.
+The first thing aqion does when you click on the Start button is to calculate the charge-balance error (CBE) of the input water.
+The screenshot below shows the CBE of the example water “ib.sol”.

 The output panel displays: